PROJET ÉNERGIE / CONSTRUCTION

-Thanks to a specialized partner, our association is introducing a compressed earth brick (CEB) technique which will enable producing local construction materials that are less expensive and more eco-friendly than usual blocks in the village.
-Local people will be trained and organized to create sustainable jobs in the process.
+Thanks to a specialized partner, our association has introduced a compressed earth brick (CEB) technique which enables producing local construction materials that are more eco-friendly and better quality than most blocks commonly used in the village.
+Local people have been trained and organized to create sustainable jobs in the process.

-Prototype houses will locally demonstrate the relevance of this technique and these new buildings will be properly insulated so that everyone understands the paramount importance of insulation.
+A prototype house was built to locally demonstrate the relevance of this technique and this new building was properly insulated so that everyone understands the paramount importance of insulation.
 Households will be trained and given material so that they can insulate their own homes.

-Accomplishments in Khishig-Undur will be replicated in other soums of the province.
-Informative and guidance materials and videos will also be produced so that the newly introduced CEB technology and insulation techniques can be spread widely throughout the entire country.
+Relevant accomplishments in Khishig-Undur will be replicated in other soums of the province.
+Informative and guidance materials and videos will also be produced so that the newly introduced techniques can be spread widely throughout the entire country.